 Volumes lost from the cliffs at Hunstanton have been calculated directly from the Terrestrial LiDAR Scanning (TLS) models for the period August 2010 to March 2019 (Table 3).
-The data shown have been extracted from the three sections previously outlined in Figure 2 and Table 2.
-In order to estimate the maximum horizontal movement values of the cliff-line, parallel sections were created at 50 m spacing along the entire 3D model, for the North (Figure 8), Middle (Figure 9) and South (Figure 10) sections of the cliff.
-The section lines appear closer together towards the north; this is because of the angle of the image, in order to make sure all lines are visible.
+The data shown have been extracted from the three sections previously outlined in Figure 1 and Table 2.
+In order to estimate the maximum horizontal movement values of the cliff-line, parallel sections were created at 50 m spacing along the entire 3D model, for the North (Figure 6), Middle (Figure 7) and South (Figure 8) sections of the cliff.